Free PBX Zadarma

-You can create a 3-digit extension for each phone system user, and assign it with unique setup, SIP number, call forwarding, etc.
+You can create a 3-digit extension for each phone system user, and assign it with the individual setup, SIP number, call forwarding, etc.

 Indicate the number of users or devices, that will be connected to the phone system, and press Next.

-You can always create additional extensions, so no need to make add extensions in advance.
+You can always create additional extensions, so there is no need to add the extensions in advance.

 2. Setup Voice Greeting and Menu